Dalvin Cook Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Matchup vs. Green Bay

-- Over his six career matchups against the Packers, Cook averaged 72.3 rushing yards per game, 12.2 fewer yards than his over/under in Sunday's game.
+- Against the Packers, Cook's 72.3 rushing yards per game over his six career matchups are 12.2 fewer than his over/under in Sunday's game.

-- Cook had a rushing touchdown in three games against the Packers, and had multiple TDs in two of those games.
+- In three of six games against the Packers Cook has rushed for a touchdown, and he had multiple TDs in two of those three games.

-- The Packers give up 107.2 yards per game on the ground, the NFL's 14th-ranked rush defense.
+- The Packers have the NFL's 14th-ranked defense against the run, giving up 107.2 yards per game.

-- The Vikings are up against the NFL's 12th-ranked D when it comes to rushing TDs allowed (eight this year).
+- Cook and the Vikings will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (eight).

 Recent Performances

-- In last week's matchup with the Chargers, Cook ran for 94 yards on 24 carries while scoring one touchdown on the ground.
+- In last week's matchup against the Chargers, Cook carried the ball 24 times for 94 yards and scored one touchdown.

-- He added three receptions for 24 yards in the passing game.

 Cook's Minnesota Teammates